 The growing demand for land and natural resources make indigenous peoples’ land a target for increased exploitation, illicit acquisitions, and land-grabbing.

-Indigenous peoples find themselves at the core of human rights violations and conflicts.
-Competition over land and natural resources results in human rights violations and the denial of basic human rights to shelter, food, etc. Land grabbing and invasions contribute to mass forced evictions of indigenous peoples from their traditional lands and territories and to other gross human rights abuses, violations, killings, and conflicts.
+Indigenous peoples are at the heart of human rights violations and conflicts.
+Competition for land and natural resources leads to human rights violations and the denial of basic human rights such as shelter and food.
+Land grabbing and invasions contribute to mass forced evictions of indigenous peoples from their traditional lands and territories, as well as other grave human rights violations, killings, and conflicts.

 Indigenous women experience multiple forms of discrimination due to their indigenous identity, their gender, and poverty.

-Among other issues, indigenous youth are challenged by discrimination, illiteracy, forced relocation, unemployment, incarceration and lack of legal protection, traffic and sexual exploitation, food insecurity, malnutrition, and sexually transmitted diseases.
-Indigenous youth also experience much higher rates of suicide and self-harm compared to other youth.
+Among other problems, indigenous youth face prejudice, illiteracy, forced relocation, unemployment, incarceration and a lack of legal protection, trafficking and sexual exploitation, food instability, hunger, and STDs.
+Compared to other youth, Indigenous youth commit suicide and self-harm at considerably higher rates.

 team@watetezi.org